Three students walking and talking to each other

 Video Transcript

 The intersection of international development and economics provides a wide range of opportunities in both the public and private sectors, as well as within non-governmental and international organizations.
-Here's a list of job roles you might pursue with this degree.
+Here is a guide to help you understand what careers you can pursue with this degree.

 Read the Article